Byte projects $100 million in 2020 revenue without increasing marketing spend – TechCrunch

 One other important piece of byte’s strategy is an upcoming bytePro launch in conjunction with dentists and orthodontists.
 The idea is to grow alongside the dental and orthodontic industry, rather than cut these healthcare professionals out of the food chain.

 Though byte is not venture-backed, the company has taken a small investment from actress and investor Kerry Washington, who has also invested in The Wing and Community.
-Washington serves as Creative Director at byte.
+Washington serves as Creative Advisor at byte.

 “When I was looking at ways to continue growing my portfolio, I focused on companies that I can be really proud to be associated with, and that pride comes from the quality of the product and how it improves the quality of people’s lives,” said Washington.
 “The idea of having a voice is really important.
 With byte, I said really early on ‘if you can’t open your mouth, you can’t find your voice’ and when you hear the stories from real customers, people were afraid to smile and afraid to speak and that’s when I realized that this is a tool that can better people’s lives in so many ways.”

-Note: Editor’s Note: This post has been updated to correct inaccuracies around Cohen and Johnson’s earlier roles, Washington’s official title, and the launch date for bytePro.